xixogo5105/uiptv/README.md

 This is currently only available in **English**. **EPG** is not yet supported.
 This may be turned into a multilingual project in future if there is demand of it.
 Please be mindful that this is a fun/personal project only and not much enterprise level research has been spent on it.
 Please feel free to send merge request for bug fixes or additional features or functionality.
-Donations are not accepted at this moment.
+Donations are neither needed nor accepted at this moment for UIPTV as its just a fun/personal project.
 Instead, please consider donating to any of your favorite Linux project that is in need.

 Donate to **[Linux Mint](https://www.linuxmint.com/donors.php)** or **[Ubuntu](https://ubuntu.com/download/desktop/thank-you#contributions-form)**